aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/html-converter/convert-html-to-image/_index.md

 {{< tab tabNum="5" >}}

-The following example demonstrates how to convert **HTML to JPEG JPEG** language applying.
+The following example demonstrates how to convert **HTML to JPEG PHP** language applying.
 Local HTML converted to JPEG and saved to the local path.
 You can download the PHP SDK from the [GitHub repository](https://github.com/aspose-html-cloud/aspose-html-cloud-php)

 ```php